jeffseo/EOSC114/Module-4/README.md

     4. **Anthropogenic Activity** - human causes of a landslide include:
       1. excavation of a slope at its toe
       2. loading of a slope at is crest
+      3. Deforestation for construction and development, including clear-cut logging on slopes
+      4. irrigation
+      5. mining
+      6. water leakage from utilities
+      7. Artificial vibration
     5. **Additional factors**:
       1. **Water content** plays an important role in either causing or hindering mass wasting and landslides:
         1. excessive amount of water can increase a slopes mass which increases the **shear stress**